Synthesizing Adversarial Visual Scenarios for Model-Based Robotic Control: Introduction

 \section{Introduction}

-Imagine a drone that must safely land on diverse moving targets using its on-board camera and a learned perception module, such as a deep neural network (DNN).
-The drone's perception DNN, coupled with a downstream planning module, often outputs a sequence of waypoints that are tracked by MPC for a safe, low-cost trajectory \cite{borrelli2017predictive,Camacho2013} .
-However, the drone will often operate in visual scenarios with radically different lighting, weather, and terrain conditions than its original training distribution.
+Imagine a drone that must safely navigate using its camera and a learned perception module, such as a deep neural network (DNN).
+The drone's perception DNN and planning module output a sequence of waypoints that are tracked by MPC to achieve a low-cost trajectory \cite{borrelli2017predictive,Camacho2013}.
+However, the drone will often observe weather and terrain conditions that are far from its original image training distribution.
 In this paper, we ask whether we can automatically synthesize adversarial visual scenarios for multi-step, \textit{model-based} control tasks in order to re-train more robust robotic perception models.

-Today's methods to train robust perception models include data augmentation \cite{albumentations,volpi2018generalizing}, domain randomization \cite{tobin2017domain,tobin2018domain}, and synthesis of adversarial examples for single-step vision tasks \cite{goodfellow2014explaining,hendrycks2021natural,xie2017adversarial}.
-Collectively, these methods would add synthetic visual examples by randomly cropping, rotating, or altering the hue of pixels in a training distribution or adversarially altering them to affect perceptual predictions.
-However, we observe that such augmentation methods are largely \textit{task-agnostic} and instead focus on improving vision models in isolation.
-As such, they often synthesize visual examples that might be ultimately benign for control, while missing those that directly affect key state estimates.
+Today's robust training methods include data augmentation \cite{albumentations, volpi2018generalizing}, domain randomization \cite{tobin2017domain,tobin2018domain}, and adversarial training \cite{goodfellow2014explaining,hendrycks2021natural,xie2017adversarial}.
+These methods add synthetic visual examples by randomly cropping, rotating, or adversarially altering targeted pixels in a training distribution.
+However, such augmentation methods aim to improve the vision model in isolation and hence are largely \textit{task-agnostic}.
+While some methods \cite{James2017corl,Kalashnikov2018corl,Matas2018corl} perform data augmentation for the ultimate end-to-end control task, the data-augmentation techniques are still task-agnostic, such as using random crops, blur, etc. As such, they often synthesize visual examples that do not adequately affect control-relevant states.